Waves maintain large-scale 2D flows in rotating turbulence and cause their demise: Conclusion and discussion

-This work identifies a nonlinear mechanism by which 3D inertial waves transfer energy to large-scale two-dimensional structures in rotating turbulence.
-Near-resonant, scale-separated, 2D–3D interactions conserve the helicity of sufficiently-fast waves, separately by sign.
-This imposes an upscale flux of energy into large 2D scales.
-This is in sharp contrast with 3D–3D interactions, whether dominated by waves \citep{galtier2003weak} or by eddies \citep{chen2003joint, alexakis2017helically}, which mix helicity signs, so that both energy and sign-indefinite helicity cascade to small scales.
-We have shown that this mechanism is responsible for sustaining large-scale 2D condensates in numerical simulations of rotating 3D turbulence.
+This work identifies a nonlinear mechanism by which 3D inertial waves can transfer energy to large-scale two-dimensional structures in rotating turbulence.
+Near-resonant, scale-separated, 2D–3D interactions conserve the helicity of sufficiently-fast waves separately by sign.
+This imposes an upscale flux of energy \resub{which maintains} large 2D scales.
+This is in sharp contrast with 3D–3D interactions, whether dominated by inertial waves \citep{galtier2003weak} or by eddies \citep{chen2003joint, alexakis2017helically}, which mix helicity signs.
+There, both energy and sign-indefinite helicity cascade to small scales.
+Our work suggests that this additional conservation law is responsible for sustaining large-scale 2D condensates in numerical simulations of rotating 3D turbulence \resub{in statistical steady state}.

-As rotation is increased, near-resonances become increasingly stringent and progressively suppress the 2D-3D coupling, until 3D waves and 2D motions fully decouple in the limit $Ro\ll l_f/L\ll 1$, i.e taking the limit of fast rotation before the infinite-box limit.
-When 3D modes are excited, this leads to a regime of pure inertial-wave turbulence for the 3D modes.
+As rotation is increased, near-resonant conditions become more restrictive, which progressively suppresses the coupling between 3D waves and 2D motions, until it becomes vanishingly small in the limit $Ro\ll l_f/L\ll 1$, i.e taking the limit of fast rotation before the infinite-box limit.
+When 3D modes are excited, this leads to a regime dominated by inertial-wave turbulence for the 3D modes.
 3D-2D decoupling is a fundamental property of the rotating 3D Navier-Stokes equations \citep{babin1999global, chen2005resonant} for which we provide compelling numerical evidence.
-We have derived analytical expressions for the condensate amplitude and 3D-2D energy transfer, confirmed in simulations, which clarify the dependence of this phase transition on rotation rate and domain geometry.